vimana-cloud/vimana/README.md

 ## Commands To Know

-Run a local documentation server:
+Run a local documentation server.
+This renders all the Markdown files in the repo using [VitePress].
+It also renders the [Mermaid] diagrams embedded in the Markdown.

 ```bash
 bazel run //docs:dev
 ```

-Start a local [minikube](https://minikube.sigs.k8s.io/docs/) cluster with Vimana enabled.
+Start a local [minikube] cluster with Vimana enabled.
-This is one way to run the [end-to-end](e2e/) tests.
+This is one way to run the [end-to-end] tests if the local machine is x86-64.
+Note that this does more than just `minikube start`;
+it makes sure to use a "kicbase" image that can run Vimana pods.

 ```bash
 bazel run //dev/minikube:restart